 - Sin Industries

 When times are tough, people turn to alcohol and tobacco.
-In states with legalized marijuana, we may see an increase in consumer usage and a need for staff as well.
+In states with legalized marijuana in the form of delta 8 THC in states like Texas and Ohio, we may see an increase in consumer usage and a need for staff as well.
 However, during recessions of the past we have seen a decrease in gambling/gaming.

 Finally, the service and maintenance sectors should see an increase in demand during a recession.
 As the population becomes more fiscally conservative, we will see consumers opt for fixing things, instead of just buying new.
 This can range from cars to appliances to large machinery.

 Does your staffing firm have a recession plan in place?